 Number of Sincere (0) and insincere(1) questions

 From the bar plot in “Fig.2”, it is seen that the dataset contains 93.81% sincere questions and 6.18% insincere questions.
-There is a class imbalance problem, but we will not attempt to fix it because in Quora website, only few toxic questions appear.
+There is a class imbalance problem, but will not be altered because in the Quora website, only a few toxic questions appear, and it resembles a real-world problem.
 The models will be tuned to handle this scenario.

 Both sincere and insincere questions have been developed into word clouds, as shown in the figures 4 and 5 below.
 These word clouds visually convey the text that occurs more frequently within the data, with more common terms being presented in larger font size.